Locksport: Activities

 At locksport meetings, members regularly participate in a variety of activities such as lock challenges, lock relay races, standardized tests, and many other such activities dreamed up by the members themselves.
 Many enthusiasts support each other through online groups and forums such as Facebook, where a number of locksport groups are available to join for those looking to get into the sport.

 One such activity is known as the Padlock Challenge, where members each start with a predefined number of padlocks linked together.
 As participants pick a lock, they attach the lock to the chain of padlocks of another participant.
 The goal is to be the first to rid oneself of all one's locks.
 Another common activity is some form of speed challenge, where members are given a limited time to pick a lock, or compete for the best time on one or more locks.

-The Open Organisation Of Lockpickers (Toool) Netherlands chapter engages in two types of competitions.
+The Open Organisation Of Lockpickers (TOOOL) Netherlands chapter engages in two types of competitions.
 Stefaan Offerman conceived the 'continuous competition', which runs throughout the year and offers participants the chance to thoroughly familiarize themselves with 20 to 30 different competition locks.
 Competitors can attempt to pick a specific lock as many times as they wish, with only their fastest time being recorded.
 The results from previous competitions can be found on the TOOOL Netherlands website.

-Since 2002, Toool has also been organizing the renowned and infamous 'Dutch Open' lockpicking championships.
-This event attracts lockpickers from various countries, including Germany, France, the Netherlands, and the United States, who compete for the highly coveted cup.
-Unlike the continuous competition, the Dutch Open provides a new lock for each round, requiring competitors to be in top form.
+Since 2002, Toool has also been organizing the 'Dutch Open' lockpicking championships.
+This event attracts lockpickers from various countries, including Germany, France, the Netherlands, and the United States.
+Unlike the continuous competition, the Dutch Open provides a new lock for each round.
 Since 2008, the Dutch Open has been held during LockCon.